dht7166/colorFix/README.md

 I plan to finish my final exam before this.
 Any help would be appreciated.

 Update:
-Changed the model from adding in U net to Concat.
+1. Changed the model from adding in U net to Concat.
 I think that how they did it originally, and it seems to have got better result.
 Updates result are in images folder.

+2. Change the model, both discriminator and generator to be more powerful.
+Trained for a few epoch and result looks good.